Abishaik-Mohan/regression-parser/README.md

 `2.1: {'Server unreachable.'}` <br />
 `2.2.5: {'Traffic not received.
 Please check if any of the testbed ports are down.'}` <br />

-In this case, the failures may span scripts until the next script with the title reflected properlty is encountered.
+In this case, the failures may span multiple scripts until the next script with the title reflected properlty is encountered.